-Agri-Industrial Complex is a term that exists to identify combination of several sectors of economy that provide mass production of food and consumer goods.
-The term is more common in countries of command economy, particularly the former Soviet Union where the term appeared in 1970s.
+"Agri-Industrial Complex" is a term that exists to identify a combination of several sectors of the economy that provide mass production of food and consumer goods.
 Beside regular farming and agriculture it also encompasses such industries like forestry, fishing and others.